 Each time a medicine is given to a child, the member of staff administering the medicine must record it.
-The forms for this purpose are held in the appropriate folder in the [insert where held].
+The forms for this purpose are held in the appropriate folder in the school Office.
 By completing these forms, we are demonstrating that we have exercised a duty of care.